Run commands during boot¶

 The list must be written in proper YAML – be sure to quote any characters

-) that would otherwise be “eaten”.
+such as colons (:) that would otherwise be “eaten”.

-only runs on first boot, after the instance has been started and all other configuration has been applied.
-In general, you should useruncmd
+- runcmdonly runs on first boot, after the instance has been started and all other configuration has been applied.
+In general, you should use- runcmdunless you need to run something earlier in boot.

-runs on every boot, and is typically used to run commands very early in the boot process (just after a boothook, and often before other cloud-init modules have run).
+- bootcmdruns on every boot, and is typically used to run commands very early in the boot process (just after a boothook, and often before other cloud-init modules have run).

 For a full list of keys for these two modules, refer to the runcmd module and bootcmd module schema.